PreethiShetty124/Pandas-Matplotlib-/README.md

 # Pandas-Matplotlib-
 Project on Pandas and Matplotlib

-Creating dataframe with data with the help of Pandas according to user.

-Ask user to store the data in the dataframe

-Storing data as many times it is required

-Storing dataframe into the memory using syntax

-Converting dataframe into.csv files.
+Creating data of Class 1, Class2 & Class3 Percentage as per User

+Plotting Comparison Plot of every data in single plot using different colours

+Comparing the data using Line Plot,Scatter PLot and SubPlot